Astana Arena: History

 Construction of the Astana Arena began in 2006 which, on the official opening day, was named Kazhymukan Stadium in honor of the famous wrestler Kazhymukan Munaitpasov.
 Later, the stadium received its current name Astana Arena.
 The stadium was designed by leading sports architects Populous in association with Tabanlioglu Architects.
 The general contractor was Sembol Construction.
 It was opened with the Lokomotiv Astana match against the Kazakhstan national under-21 football team on July 3, 2009.
 The famous Italian referee Pierluigi Collina officiated, the symbolic first kick off was by the President of Kazakhstan Nursultan Nazarbayev.
 As part of each team, in addition to their regular players, two "stars" were invited: the youth national team of Kazakhstan had the Georgian defender Kakha Kaladze and Ukrainian striker Andriy Shevchenko, and Lokomotiv Astana had Turkish players Hasan Şaş and Hakan Şükür.

 On October 14, 2009, the stadium hosted its first official international match: the national team of Kazakhstan met the national team of Croatia as part of the qualifying tournament for the 2010 World Cup.
 The match was won 2-1 by the guests, the decisive goal was scored only in injury time.

 On January 31, 2011, Astana Arena hosted the opening ceremony of the 7th Asian Winter Games and the only Muz-TV Channel Awards held outside Moscow.

 On June 27, 2017 and June 29, 2019 world stars Dimash Kudaibergen "Bastau" and "Arnau" performed in concerts which attracted 30,000 and 40,000 spectators.
 13,500 spectators from 65 countries attended the "Arnau" concert.

-In February 2020, the Astana Arena, the glass roof inserts collapsed under the load of snow and ice weighing tons; it eventually fell into the hall.
+In February 2020, the glass roof inserts collapsed under the load of snow and ice weighing tons; it eventually fell into the hall.
 No-one was injured.